Moorhen: Description

-These rails are dumpy, compact birds with mostly brown and black with some white markings in their plumage; they range from 25–40 cm long.
+These rails are dumpy, compact birds with mostly brown and black with some white markings in their plumage; they range from 25 to 40 cm long.
 The bills are red, mostly with a yellow tip, and the legs are yellowish-green to yellowish-orange; the toes are long, but not webbed, nor lobed as in coots.
 Unlike many of the rails, they are usually easy to see because they feed in open water margins rather than hidden in reedbeds.

 They have short rounded wings and are weak fliers, although usually capable of covering long distances.
 The common moorhen in particular migrates up to 2,000 km from some of its breeding areas in the colder parts of Siberia.
 Those that migrate do so at night.
-The Gough moorhen on the other hand is considered almost flightless; it can only flutter some metres.
-As is common in rails, there has been a marked tendency to evolve flightlessness in island populations.
+The Gough moorhen is almost flightless, and can fly only short distances.
+Loss of flight appears to have evolved independently in the moorhens of Gough and Tristan da Cunha, illustrating the repeated evolution of flightlessness among insular gallinules.
+More broadly, flightlessness has evolved repeatedly in island-dwelling rails, with the Rallidae showing a particular propensity for this form of evolution.

 Moorhens can walk well on their strong legs, and the long toes are well adapted to soft uneven surfaces.
 They can swim well, despite the lack of webs on the toes.

 These birds are omnivorous, consuming plant material, small rodents, amphibians and eggs.
 They are aggressively territorial during the breeding season, but are otherwise often found in flocks on the shallow vegetated lakes they prefer.